openwisp/openwisp-network-topology/README.rst

             'task': 'openwisp_network_topology.integrations.device.tasks.create_mesh_topology',
             # Execute this task every 5 minutes
             'schedule': timedelta(minutes=5),
+            'args': (
                 # List of organization UUIDs.
 The mesh topology will be
                 # created only for devices belonging these organizations.
-            'args': (
                 [
                     '4e002f97-eb01-4371-a4a8-857faa22fe5c',
                     'be88d4c4-599a-4ca2-a1c0-3839b4fdc315'
                 ],
+                # The task won't use monitoring data reported
+                # before this time (in seconds)
+                6 * 60 # 6 minutes
             ),
         },
     }